 Fowl chickens are primarily sold in “Live Poultry & Meat” markets or specialized local markets.
 These regional markets are usually located in a high populated Caribbean/Latin America area.

 Fowl chickens are priced higher than regular chickens.
 When bought at a live poultry market, the chicken is as fresh, and the taste is different than if it was prepared to be sold at supermarkets.

 The meat is tough.
 Yes, it is!
 This is not your ordinary poultry that will take about 1 hour to roast or less than one hour to cook on the stovetop.
 This type of poultry is best cooked in a pressure cooker, a slow cooker, or a crockpot.

 Best way to cook

 Fowl chickens are not cooked the same way as regular chickens.
 The reason is because of their tough meat.
 A heavy bottom pan such as a dutch oven is ideal if you do not own a pressure cooker or a crockpot.
 When using a dutch oven or a heavy bottom pan, cooking time is about 2 – 3 hours on low heat.

 As long as you have patience, the result will be surprisingly good.
 You can check the Easy and Simple Fowl Chicken recipe by our team member Natacha.

 Why you should and why you should not

 You should not try fowl chicken if you’re looking for a lot of meat.
-This type of chicken as mentioned before is not your conventional chicken.
+This type of chicken, as mentioned before, is not your conventional chicken.
 The meat is tough and needs to cook for a long time.
-Lastly, the bird is not fattening as the other types of birds.
-So this is not your type of bird if you’re looking for huge chicken legs.
+Lastly, the bird is not as fattening as the other types of birds.
+So this is not your type of bird if you’re looking for substantial chicken legs.